By Dr Ananya Mandal, MD

 Renal failure is of basic two types:-

-Acute kidney injury
+Acute renal failure or acute kidney injury

 Acute-on-chronic renal failure

 Acute renal failure or acute renal injury may develop in patients with chronic renal disease.
 This is called acute-on-chronic renal failure.

 This condition is often difficult to distinguish from chronic renal failure and may be life threatening.
 In fact most people who present with acute renal injury already have some degree of chronic renal damage.

 This is a condition where the kidney functions are almost totally absent with GFR less than 5% of normal.
 The renal tissues appear dried up along with fibrosis.
 Dialysis or transplantation of a healthy donor kidney is required for living at this stage.

 Reviewed by April Cashin-Garbutt, BA Hons (Cantab)